 Marian E. Saksena

-Top Rated Family Law Attorney in Minneapolis, MN
+Top rated Family Law attorney in Minneapolis, MinnesotaDeWalt, Chawla + Saksena, LLC

 Marian E. Saksena is an experienced and creative family law attorney and qualifed neutral.
 Marian assists clients and their families during times of transition, with a focus on promoting children's well-being.
 Ms. Saksena’s legal expertise encompasses family and juvenile law matters including divorce, custody, paternity, parenting time, domestic abuse, child support, spousal maintenance, third-party custody, grandparent visitation, post-decree, adoption, and child protection matters.